mtgingrass/devgin/content/post/2021-02-11-get-to-the-point-software-vs-power-point-presentations.en.md

 categories:
   - Career
 tags: []
 summary: I see presentation after presentation about how good their software is or their customized solution to their problem.
-However, they never get to the point and show me how to solve my problem.
+However, they never get to the point.
+They end up showing me how to solve their own problem.
 ---

 <style>